stormpath/stormpath-documentation/source/auth_n.rst

 We will now input these values into the Identity Provider.

-Step 4: Configure Your Service Provider in Your IdP
+Step 4: Configure Your Service Provider in Okta
 """""""""""""""""""""""""""""""""""""""""""""""""""

 #.
 Back in your App's "General" tab, find the "SAML Settings" section and click **Edit**.